-- 1) What is the most common complaint you hear from passengers?

-- The bus does not come often enough

-- The bus is late/delayed

-- ✓ The bus is too hot

-- o The bus stops are not safe

-- The bus stop area is not comfortable to wait

-- The sidewalks to access the bus are in bad shape

-- o The shelters/bus stops are in bad condition

-- o The trip takes too long

-- o Other:

-- 2) What are some of the obstacles facing passengers when it comes to riding the bus on Routes 11, 15, 54, 70, and 80?

-Comment Box: 15 LINE NEED A BUS STUP ON ISTINE OUT BOUND Comment Box: 15 LINE NEED A BUS STUP BEFORE AFTER TURNING LEPT ONT MICKEN.
-WE NEED A BUS STUP BEFORE CAPEL and MICKEN.
+- 1) What is the most common complaint you hear from passengers? - o The bus does not come often enough - o The bus is late/delayed - ✓ The bus is too hot - o The bus stops are not safe - o The bus stop area is not comfortable to wait - o The sidewalks to access the bus are in bad shape - o The shelters/bus stops are in bad condition - o The trip takes too long - o Other: - 2) What are some of the obstacles facing passengers when it comes to riding the bus on Routes 11, 15, 54, 70, and 80?
+Comment Box: 15 LINE - NEED A BUS STUP ON ISTINE OUT BOUND Comment Box: 15 LINE - NEED A BUS STUP BEFORE AFTER TURNING LEPT ONTO MICILEN.
+WE NEED A BUS STUP BEFORE CAPPLI and MICICEN.
 It'S A NEIGHBORHOOD THAT NEEDS A BUS STOP - 3) Which stops or shelters could use improvements on Routes 11, 15, 54, 70, and 80?
 List nearest cross street or landmark if mid-block):

-List 1 1042
+List 1 1042 List 2

-4) What type of improvements could be made to make it easier for people to access and ride the CATS bus system?
-MORE STOPS - SOME PEOPLE HAVE A LONGER LINE (BUS) WAIK TO CONNECT TO THE NEXT LINE WAIK TO CONNECT TO THE NEXT LINE LONG WAIK TO CONNECT LONG WAIK TO CONNECT
+- List 3 - 4) What type of improvements could be made to make it easier for people to access and ride the CATS bus system?
+MORE STOPS - SOME PEOPLE HAVE A LONGER (BUS) WAIK TO CONNECT TO THE NERT LINE (BUS) WAIK TO CONNECT TO THE NERT LINE #17 & 46 - ON LEEDR THEY ITAVE A LONG WAIK TO CONNECT

 - o Better sidewalks

 - o More shelters

-- o Effective wayfinding
+- Effective wayfinding

 - o Better lighting and visibility

-- o Wider landing areas
+- Wider landing areas

-- o More frequent service
+- More frequent service

-- Other: WROTE IT ON THE FRONT
+& Other: TON THE FRONT I

 - 5) Have passengers inquired about on-demand transit services or microtransit services in the area?
-Microtransit is defined as technology-enabled transit service that typically uses multipassenger/pooled shuttles or vans to provide on-demand or fixed-schedule services with either dynamic or fixed routing

-- 6) Any other suggestion of improvements that could help riders access the public transportation system.
+Microtransit is defined as technology-enabled transit service that typically uses multipassenger/pooled shuttles or vans to provide on-demand or fixed-schedule services with either dynamic or fixed routing - 6) Any other suggestion of improvements that could help riders access the public transportation Comment: A ROUND THE 1041 IT IS VERY DARK AROUND THE

-Comment: A ROUND THE 1041 IT IS VERY DARK AROUND THE CORTANA MALL CORTANA PLACES CIRCLE - 7) (Optional) Provide your email address for a chance to win a \$50.00 Amazon gift card:
+CORTANA MALL - CORTANA PLACES CIRCLE

+7) (Optional) Provide your email address for a chance to win a \$50.00 Amazon gift card: